CartographMaps/cartograph-desktop-plugin/README.md

 	...
 ```

-Then add the following which initiates the plugin:
+Then add the following code which initiates the plugin:
 ```
 extern "C" CARTOGRAPH_API CartographPluginInterface *createInstance() {